canonical/jaas-documentation/explanation/jaas_security_scope.rst

 Access control and authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-JAAS provides an abstraction layer of access control atop of Juju.
+JAAS provides an abstraction layer of access control on top of Juju.
 JAAS does this by backing its users
-with an IdP (Identity Provider), this particular IdP is called Candid which handles the authorisation
+with an IdP (Identity Provider), this particular IdP is called Candid which handles the authentication
-and authentication for JIMM (Juju Intelligent Model Manager, the backend to JAAS).
-Furthermore, JAAS is
+for JIMM (Juju Intelligent Model Manager, the backend to JAAS).
+Furthermore, JAAS is  capable of many
-capable of many authentication and authorisation types, ranging from users to agents.
+authentication and authorisation types, ranging from users to agents.
+For authorisation, JAAS provides
+this by means of tags and ReBAC (Relation Based Access Control).

 Auditing and logging
 ~~~~~~~~~~~~~~~~~~~~
-JAAS provides audit logs of all access to each model managed by JAAS and by which user.
+JAAS provides audit logs of all access to each model managed by JAAS, including information on which user performed the action.
 Currently, JAAS does not provide a way to view the logs of applications within models.

 Model and user isolation
 ~~~~~~~~~~~~~~~~~~~~~~~~